Arctic summer sea ice second lowest on record: US researchers - France 24

 "The year 2020 will stand as an exclamation point on the downward trend in Arctic sea ice extent.
 We are headed towards a seasonally ice-free Arctic Ocean, and this year is another nail in the coffin."

-Unlike melting glaciers on land, melting sea ice does not directly contribute to rising sea levels as the ice is already on the water, but less ice means less solar radiation is reflected and more is absorbed by the oceans, warming them.
+Unlike melting glaciers on land, melting sea ice does not directly contribute to rising sea levels as the ice is already on the water, but less ice means less solar radiation is reflected and more is absorbed by the oceans.

+"When the sea ice disappears, the incident sunlight gets absorbed in the ocean, helping to further warm the Earth," Claire Parkinson, climate scientist at NASA, told AFP.

+She added that the weak ice coverage this year is "in line with the overall downward trend of the past four decades".

 © 2020 AFP